How to Sell Art Online: Best Platforms and Tips

 Think of yourself as a brand

-– Magnifying glass: Add a magnifying glass to your product pages, so that site visitors can zoom in on all the small details that make your artwork one of a kind.
+Magnifying glass: Allow site visitors to zoom in on your product pages using a magnifying glass, giving them a view into the intricacies that make your artwork one of a kind.

 Promote your store on social media

-– Keep your tone of voice personal: Social media is an opportunity for your followers to get to know you better.
-Be authentic and speak honestly about sales, creativity and your inspiration.
-Let your fans know if you’re excited about the launch of a new product, or when you see a color combination that sparks your imagination.
-This will make your brand feel relatable and create a connection that feels real.
+Use a personal tone: Be authentic and speak honestly about sales, creativity and your inspiration, helping followers to get to know you better.
+Let your fans know if you’re excited about the launch of a new product, or when you spot a color combination that sparks your imagination.
+This will make your personal brand feel relatable and foster a more meaningful connection with your audience.

-– Sales and discounts: Use social media as an outlet for announcing sales, discounts, or contests.
-Giveaways are another way to introduce your products to a new fan base, but be careful to not give away freebies too often, so as not to make it a habit.
-Whichever type of promotion you go for, it should, as always, remain aligned with the rest of your branding – in its colors, type and general vibe.
-Notice how artist collective Ghostown announce their Black Friday sale with a beautifully designed post that features a detail of one of their T-shirts, as well as mentions the sale in both the image and in the post’s caption, directing visitors to their Wix website.
-It’s recommended to try to sync your promotions to the special events on the calendar.
-Try to plan ahead several weeks in advance, so that your posts are designed and ready to go up by each holiday or new season that you feel like celebrating.
+Offer sales and discounts: Use social media as an outlet for announcing sales, discounts or contests.
+Giveaways are another way to introduce your products to a new fan base, but be careful to not give out freebies too often, so as not to make it into a habit.
+Whichever type of promotion you go for, keep it aligned with the rest of your branding in terms of your color choices, typography and general look and feel.
+You should also try to sync your promotions to holidays and special events.
+Plan ahead by creating a social media calendar so that your posts are designed and ready to go up by each holiday or special occasion that you’d like to commemorate.

-– Announce new or upcoming products: Let your followers know whenever you add new items to your store, with a post inviting them to check it out.
-You can also build up anticipation by sneak peeking into something that’s about to be released, prior to actually putting it up for sale.
-Look how Wix user and animator Hannah Jacobs‘ post puts you in the right mood for a jolly new T-shirt.
+Announce new or upcoming products: Let your followers know each time you add a new item to your store with a post inviting them to check it out.
+You can also build anticipation by offering a sneak peek into something that’s about to be released, prior to actually putting it up for sale.
+This helps your fans feel like part of the process and keeps them more involved in your work, a big part of how to sell art online.

-– Set your pricing: Determining the right price is always a tough call.
+Set your pricing: Determining how to price your products is always a tough call.
 Going too high risks scaring off potential customers, while going too low won’t provide you with your well-deserved profit.
-The best way to go about it is to check out a few of your peers’ stores, and match their price range to yours.
-Look for designers who are roughly at a similar level as you.
-It might be easier to compare numbers than to objectively value your own work, so we recommend finding people with similar amounts of social followers as you.
+The best way to go about it is to check out a few of your peers’ stores to gauge what customers are willing to pay.
+Look for designers who are roughly at a similar level as you, or have a similar number of social media followers.
 Once you’ve found an average price range that feels right, price each piece or product individually.
-Here, take into consideration different variables such as the type of item (is a T-shirt more or less expensive than a poster?), the amount of time you spent creating it, the cost of the materials and how popular a particular design is.
+Here, take into consideration different variables such as the type of item (is a T-shirt more or less expensive than a poster?), the amount of time you spent creating it, the cost of the materials and the popularity of the design.

-– Delivered with love: If you use Wix Art Store, then printing, packing and shipping are all taken care of for you, commission-free – so that you don’t have to worry about any of the technicalities.
+Deliver it with love: If you use a print on demand service such as Wix Art Store, Printful or Printify, then printing, packing and shipping are all taken care of for you.
 In case you choose to pack and deliver your goods yourself, be sure to make your parcels just as branded as everything else you do.
-Attach a small note, stamp your logo or anything else that can add a personal touch to the packaging.
-Check out Lili Arnold’s highlighted story for her pro advice on packaging posters the right way.
+Include a small note or a stamp of your logo to add a personal touch to the packaging.